 My first acoustic guitar was a Yamaha.
-I can’t remember the model because it was stolen during a camping trip when I was 18 or so.
-I was still very amateurish as a player, but I knew that it was a solid guitar.
+I can’t remember the model and I can’t find out because sadly, it was stolen during a camping trip when I was 18 or so.
+I was still very amateurish as a player, but I knew even then that it was a solid guitar.
 It sucked when it disappeared from our campsite and every time I play a Yamaha I remember that guitar.
-Pretty much every Yamaha I’ve ever played has felt like a solid piece of work.
+In fact, pretty much every Yamaha I’ve ever played since has felt like a solid piece of work.

 Which is why I wonder why I’ve left this FG-75 in its pathetic state 3 stringed for so many years.

 For one, it just never stayed in tune.
 I inherited it from an old roommate and we once tried to put strings on it.
 The experiment failed and we left it.
 Then I got busy with other guitars and it sat neglected in a corner for years.

 Anyway, I have one rule: never throw out a guitar.
 So if I wasn’t going to ditch it, and it’s just taking up space…may as well try to fix it.

 The original machine heads are pretty old school.
 The FG-75 dates from around 1969 to around the mid 70’s and the machine heads were in strips of three as you can see from the photos.
 I picked up a new set for about 12$ and amazingly, the screws aligned.
 Mostly.